Athanasius/tk-radio-buttons/README.md

 `ttk.TopLevel` window to contain a `ttk.Notebook` which then contains a frame with the test `ttk.RadioButton` elements.

-As the bug depengs on `dpiAware` being true you can't just run the script with a normal python.exe.
+As the bug depends on `dpiAware` being true you can't just run the script with a normal python.exe.
 Instead you will need to:

 1. Make a copy of python.exe into your clone of this project.